Skip to Content

 Each card in the category will feature the names of celebrities.
 In the basic game the clue givers try to describe the celebrity without using any part of their name or using rhymes.
 In challenge play the clue givers also can’t use any other celebrity names while describing the person on the card.

 To begin the player(s) will describe Neil Patrick Harris.
 They could say “an actor who played Doogie Howser and Barney Stintson”.
-They will then move onto Howie Mandel.
+Then they will move onto Howie Mandel.
 They could say “the host of Deal or No Deal”.

 Hey Mr. DJ Card in Heads Up!